tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> I don't know why you do this to yourself.
 I don't know why you assume that I'm talking to you, you're nobody.
 You shouldn't play on my table.
 <Player> Nothing is perfect.
 <JuniorDev> It's unbelievable, the people who used to teach me I am now correcting.
+Break...
+<JuniorDev> Welcome to modern javascript.
+I'm sorry if it's too complicated for people who are not used to asynchronous programming.
+You're the one complaining and asking questions about things that I've done hundreds of times.
+<Student2> That's not how we do it, we do it with JQuery.
+<JuniorDev> Tough luck, pal.
+Now you have to build an app and you're stuck with bugs that depend on you knowing how Javascript actually works.
+I've already done all that shit.
+<JuniorDev> I can feel the silence of resignation from some of these tough guys.
+Watch and learn.
+<JuniorDev> Buckle up for a trip into the gutters of the system.
+Where real software gets made.
+<JuniorDev> It's embarrassing, any guy with two inches of smart can make better software than that.